mark-hallman/kape-at-scale/README.md

 mark.hallman@gmail.com

 Update 2019-10-15

-Thanks for visting this page and watching the Webcast on Kape at Scale.
-Life has gotten in the way of my updates of this page  but I hope add some good material for you all soon.
+Thanks for visiting this page and watching the Webcast on Kape at Scale.
+Life has gotten in the way of my updates of this page, but I hope to add some good material for you all soon.

-I the mean time here is an article by freind and SANS Instructor Carlos Cajigas that demos some of techniques that I discussed in the Webcast.
+I the meantime here is an article by friend and SANS Instructor Carlos Cajigas that demos some of the techniques that I discussed in the Webcast.
 Enjoy!

 http://www.mashthatkey.com/2019/10/use-kape-to-collect-data-remotely-and.html